andreitoma8/position-size-calculator/README.md

 4. Your StopLoss for the Trade as a %

 The calculator will give you your position size for the Trade.

-**This is my first website created without following a course.
-I even added a light and dark mode, hope you'll like it!